Baháʼí Faith in Panama: Schools

-Efforts among the Kuna and Emberá
+Efforts among the Guna and Emberá

-In the Panamá district the Baháʼís established a Baháʼí inspired school in San Miguelito, a city with widespread poverty, and a native population of Embera and Kuna peoples.
+In the Panamá Province the Baháʼís established a Baháʼí inspired school in San Miguelito, a city with widespread poverty, and a native population of Embera and Guna peoples.

 K-12 School

 The Badí School was founded in 1993 and began as a kindergarten with 12 students.
 In 2007 there were 290 students serving K-12, with a waiting list of 1,500, and six of the first seven graduates earned the highest grade on the Panama University entrance exam and were accepted with full four-year scholarships.
 Badí School also developed a two-story community library, and added a classroom and computer lab in 2006.

 University program development

 Badi School is attempting to extend its services with college-level degrees.
 Some level of registration was completed in June 2007.
 Further accreditation is being sought as a university program in 2008 but already has had students taking college work, among them commercial artist Jessica Mizrachi Diaz.